sycoursera/predmachlearn/README.md

 ### Data sets

 The Data sets were loaded with read.csv() function.
-Both "NA" and "" (empty) strigns were treates as NA.
+Both "NA" and "" (empty) strings were consider as NA.

     test_set = read.csv("pml-testing.csv")
     training_set = read.csv("pml-training.csv", na.strings = c("NA", "") )

 There are lot of variables with NA or empty values.
-I believe the imputing will not improve fit because number of missing values is too large (more than 95%) for some variables, that is we have no enough data representation for these variables.
+I believe the imputing will not improve fit because number of missing values is too large (more than 95%) for some variables and we have no enough data representation for such variables.
 These columns were removed with following code:

     # remove columns with number of NA's more than NA_rate